jjbergman/iliaslatina/IL-translation.md

 445 Then he attacked Polyidon and Abas using his spear, as well as Xanthus, who was famous in battle, and Thoon, who was an immense man.

-447 After cutting down these men, the enraged son of Tydeus attacked Chromius and Echemmon with quick spearwork and likewise sent them to Tartarus.
+447 After cutting down these men, the enraged son of Tydeus attacked Chromius and Echemmon with his swift spearwork and sent them to Tartarus as well.

 449 You also, Pandarus, were laid low by the hand of Tydides and received a gruesome wound that joined the right side of your nose to your brow.